 WSOP offers a fairly standardized welcome offer across all of its sites in the US and WSOP MI bonus is no exception.
 New players are greeted with a rather generous package, featuring some free play funds and a solid boost on their first deposit.

-All players new to WSOP MI can easily claim $50 in free funds.
-Everyone who signs up with the room will immediately receive $25 in free funds.
-This is free cash, so you can use it to play in cash games and enter tournaments alike.
+All players new to WSOP MI can claim up to $100 in free funds.
+Everyone who signs up with the room and makes a deposit will receive $25 – $100 in instant bonus funds you can use it to play in cash games and enter tournaments alike.

 100% up to $1000 Boost

 While the free offer is nice for casual players, WSOP MI online also caters to serious grinders.
 If you belong to this category, you will be happy to know that the room offers a large first deposit boost, matching your initial deposit 100% up to the maximum of $1000.

 Like most poker bonuses, this one is released in increments rather than given out in full ahead of time.
 You will need to play real money cash games and tournaments and accumulate APPs to release the bonus funds.

 For every 50 APPs collected, $5 is released from the bonus account into the player’s real money account.
 For every $1 paid in rake or tournament fees, the player is awarded 2 APPs.

 So, to put it simply, every time you generate $25 in rake, you will receive $5 back, which translates to 20% additional rakeback while the bonus is active.

 All in all, WSOP MI bonus is a pretty good deal, especially in terms of the maximum match amount.
 The other two rooms operating in the state, i.e. PokerStars and BetMGM, only offer a 100% up to $600, so those looking to make a big deposit have an additional incentive to play on WSOP MI.